symfony/symfony-docs/cookbook/security/voters_data_permission.rst

 How to Use the Voter in a Controller
 ------------------------------------

-The registered voter will then always be asked as soon the method isGranted from the security context is called.
+The registered voter will then always be asked as soon as the method 'isGranted' from the security context is called.

 .. code-block:: php